Art Green (artist): 1960s

 Green's initial forays into art making closely resembled the Abstract Expressionist tradition, like most artists born around his time.
 However, he eventually stumbled upon a book on Giorgio de Chirico's metaphysical period and quickly changed his style.
-He suddenly became interested in the absurdity of every day life and betwixt by a dream world created in modern-day advertising.
+He suddenly became interested in the absurdity of everyday life and betwixt by a dream world created in modern-day advertising.
 His turn towards surrealism at this juncture made absolute sense to him.

 Art Green was one of the original six members of the Hairy Who.
 This was a group of artists who studied together at the School of the Art Institute of Chicago and later exhibited together six times in the 1960s.
 Their first show was at the Hyde Park Art Center in Chicago in 1966; subsequently, they exhibited twice more at the Hyde Park Art Center, once at the San Francisco Art Institute, once at the Corcoran Art Gallery in Washington, D.C., and once at the Visual Arts Gallery in New York.
 Though their primary interest in exhibiting together stemmed from the fact that they were all friends and colleagues, there are stylistic similarities in their artwork.
 All of these artists' work have tendencies towards a cartoon style or pop art; there is a high degree of visual resolution in their drawings and paintings and a sense of horror vacui fills their canvases.

 1970s

-By the 1970s, Green had become increasingly interested in trompe l'oeil effects on his canvas.
+By the 1970s, Green had become increasingly interested in trompe-l'œil effects on his canvas.
 His paintings increasingly made use of a tape motif, which gave surface texture a pictorial representation; it's almost as if there is a picture within a picture in these paintings.
 An erotic nostalgia pervades his mixed up and overlapping still lifes, as he combines fragments of contemporary life into highly stylized and symmetric patterns.
 His paintings take on a prism-like appearance as he reinterpreted familiar images.
 Increasingly so, he turns away from the figure and focuses only on cropped views of fingernails and hands.

 1980s

-In the mid-1980s, Green was interested in the Necker Cube.
+In the mid-1980s, Green was interested in the Necker cube.
 He wrote, "I was intrigued by the possibilities of simultaneously representing all sides of a rotating cube.
 I incorporated tiling patterns of unfolded cubes along with the hypercube in my work."
 His interest in illusion extended off of the canvas and actually began affecting the shape of the canvas itself by the 1980s.
 The canvases, too, appeared to be constructed from individual pieces of polished glass; his paintings became monuments to a secular campy artificiality.
 Nothing was quite as it seemed in these canvases, where Green was more interested in disrupting the narrative via a manipulation of both form - i.e. he uses shaped canvas - and content - i.e. the scenes within his paintings appear cropped, giving only sensuous and flickering views of a hidden tale.